 Some scholarships may be based on financial need while others may require a form of merit or other criteria, including learning program, grade point average, a special talent or achievement, or even types of participation, such as community service.
 There are scholarships associated with various programs, such as the Silas Craft Collegians Program, Freshman Focus, Rouse Scholars Program or the STEM (Science, Technology, Engineering, and Math) learning community.
 Scholarships are also available for students interested in studying or traveling abroad.
 Scholarships have different requirements and, in some cases, different or additional application procedures.
 Some are awarded on a one-time basis, others are renewable, and still others require students to maintain a certain grade point average for renewal and/or fulfill other obligations, such as a service requirement.
 Students planning to transfer may be interested in transfer scholarships awarded by the state, transfer institutions, the community college honor society Phi Theta Kappa, and other sources.

 - Veterans Deferred Payment Plan – Servicemembers, veterans, and their dependents who are using a qualified VA educational benefit can make special financial arrangements through HCC’s Veterans’ Deferred Payment Plan (VDPP).
 This is an in-house program that differs from the college’s Tuition Payment Plan.
 The VDPP allows tuition and fee payments for all terms to be deferred until students begin receiving their VA benefits.
 Final balances for a given term must be resolved by November 1 during the fall, April 1 during the winter/spring, and August 1 for summer term.
-Students who have not resolved their financial obligations by those dates will not be eligible to register for subsequent academic terms.
-For more information, contact the office of records, registration, and veterans' affairs (RRVA) (RCF-233; 443-518-1240; firstname.lastname@example.org).
+For more information, contact the office of records, registration, and veterans' affairs (RRVA) (RCF-233; 443-518-1240; email@example.com).

 MILITARY ASSISTANCE AND NATIONAL GUARD DISCOUNTS